-Lucero: It is from Spanish, and it’s derivative of luz that means light, and other meanings include star, morning, or evening star.
+Lucero: It is from Spanish, and it’s derivative of luz which means light, and other meanings include star, morning, or evening star.

 Claro: It has roots in Spanish and Portuguese, and it means light and bright.

-Gale: It was used as a nickname for cheerful and jovial people, and in Old English, it means light, pleasant and in Medieval English, it means jovial.
+Gale: It was used as a nickname for cheerful and jovial people, and in Old English, it means light, and pleasant, and in Medieval English, it means jovial.
 Now it is another form of Gail and also a nickname for Abigail.